 You can discard the whey (the pale, thin liquid left behind from the curds), or see this resource for ways to use leftover whey.

-You can do this in a microwave by transferring the curds from the cheesecloth/strainer/colander to a smaller bowl OR you can bring a pot of water to almost a boil (bubbles forming on the bottom of the pan).
+You can do this in a microwave by transferring the curds from the cheesecloth/strainer/colander to a smaller bowl, or you can bring a pot of water to a very low simmer then remove from the heat.

 Back to stretching.